 If a remit has been approved by the required majority of all regional councils-and for category 3 remits, communities of faith that are pastoral charges-the General Council must decide whether or not to enact it.
+Except for category 1 remits, this responsibility cannot be fulfilled by the Executive or Sub-Executive of the General Council.

-If a remit has not been approved, the General Council may not enact it.
+If a remit has not been approved, the General Council shall not enact it.